Infocaster/Datefolders/README.md

 ![GitHub](https://img.shields.io/github/license/Infocaster/DateFolders?color=ff0069)

 </h1>
-This package makes it easy to separate your content base on the day on which it is added.
+This package makes it easy to separate your content base on the date on which it is added.
 With websites becoming bigger and bigger it is important that the content editors can easily find their content.
 This package makes that possible!
 A great use case for this is a website that shows articles or blog posts.
 With this package they will always be ordered correctly by date, no matter how many items the content editor has written.